AngelaaZhai/Podcast/README.md

 Scraped from Listen Notes (https://www.listennotes.com/), which is a podcast search engine.
 Datasets include the meta data of (almost) all podcast episodes that were published in December 2017.

+Dataset here is a little bit different from the one on Kaggle since Github storage limit.
+Split one into couple datasets, and remove some columns which I didn't use.

 ## 2. Data Manipulation